FlavScents AInsights Entry for Octanoic Acid (CAS: 124-07-2)

 7. Toxicology, Safety & Exposure Considerations

-For oral exposure, octanoic acid has a high margin of safety, with an ADI not specifically established but considered safe at typical use levels.
-Dermal exposure in fragrance applications is generally safe, though it may cause mild irritation in sensitive individuals.
-IFRA guidelines provide recommendations for its use in skin-contact products.
-Inhalation exposure is minimal due to its low volatility, but occupational exposure should be managed with appropriate ventilation.
-The risk profiles for food and fragrance applications are similar, with no significant differences noted.
+For oral exposure, octanoic acid is considered safe at typical use levels in food, with an acceptable daily intake (ADI) not specifically established but implied through GRAS status.
+Dermal exposure in fragrance applications is generally low risk, though it may cause irritation at higher concentrations.
+Inhalation exposure is minimal due to its low volatility, but occupational exposure should be managed to prevent irritation.
+The risk profiles for food and fragrance applications are similar, with safety primarily ensured through concentration control.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature